What are the different characteristics of client auth certificate signing for mTLS?

 - The CA certificate needs to be added to the trust store of the service, and as for all other scenarios, the integrity and authenticity of this service must be ensured before addition to the truststore of the service.

-- The service trusts that the CA has verified the claimed identity as part of the signing process - with private CAs this is in control within the trust domain of the service, and as such can be adapted to the local needs within that domain (e.g. some other auth process as part of the signing request cycle).
+- The service trusts that the CA has verified the claimed identity before signing — with private CAs this is controlled within the service’s trust domain, and can be adapted to local needs (e.g. a separate auth process as part of the signing request cycle).

 - As a private CA, the CA is free to set attributes to meet the needs of the environment - this extends to local choices on the contents of the subjectAltName extension field on certificates (e.g. the SPIFFE examples above), and to ensure that the extendedKeyUsage fields are set appropriately.